 This series provides examples of:

 - Acceptable Ethnic Targets: Parodied when the narrator feels the need to explain that a certain character's ethnicity has nothing to do with his being a Jerkass, so there's no need to get upset over the stereotype.

-- Better Than a Bare Bulb: Take a shot at every Lampshade Hanging and you'll be drunk in no time.
-Arguably an excellent example of Tropes Are Not Bad.
+- Better than a Bare Bulb: Take a shot at every Lampshade Hanging and you'll be drunk in no time.

 - Companion Cube: Even Madder Aunt Maud carries around a stuffed stoat that she talks to.
 No one knows whether the stoat's name is Sally or Malcolm.

 - Happily Married: Despite being completely bonkers and living in separate buildings (one in a treehouse made of dried fish, the other in a cow-shaped carnival float), Mad Uncle Jack and Even Madder Aunt Maud are shown to be very happy together.